fchmod(3P) - phpMan

 EPERM The effective user ID does not match the owner of the file and

-the process does not have appropriate privilege.
+the process does not have appropriate privileges.

 EROFS The file referred to by fildes resides on a read-only file sys-